FrazierMark/GA_SEIR_Project1/README.md

 ## GA - SERI - Project 1

-## This is a javascript recreation of the classic game, "Connect 4" with a an updated look.
+## This is a javascript recreation of the classic game, "Connect 4" with an updated look.
 - The is a two-player game in which players (yellow and red) take turns dropping tokens into a 6-row, 7-column grid.
 - Tokens drop to the lowest available position within the column